Using Docker

 at the end.

-Note: Dynamic IPs will not work for this, as once your IP address changes, your node will no longer be reachable.
+Important: Dynamic IPs will not work for this, as once your IP address changes, your node will no longer be reachable.
+If you have a dynamic IP, please use a DDNS and enter that as your public IP within the docker command.
+You can see instructions on how to do this here.

 3. Start Your Node